Unity-Technologies/2d-extras/Documentation~/Tiles.md

 # Scriptable Tiles

-You can script Tiles to adapt to different criteria and conditions, such as its position on the Tilemat.
+You can script Tiles to adapt to different criteria and conditions, such as its position on the Tilemap.
 It then displays the Sprite which meets its scripted requirements.

-The following are some implementations and examples of __Scriptables Tiles__ which can help save time when designing a Tilemap:
+The following are some implementations and examples of __Scriptables Tiles__ which can help save time when designing a [Tilemap](https://docs.unity3d.com/Manual/class-Tilemap.html):

 - [Animated Tile](AnimatedTile.md)